march7th-us/Animation-starter-installer/README.md

 `chmod +x setup.sh`
 `./setup.sh`

-Finally, you need to enter the absolute path to your game's main program
+Finally, you need to enter the absolute path to your game's main program.
 For example:
 `/home/xxxx/ntfs/GenshinImpact.exe`